 5. Using tolist() to Print the Names as a List

 Now, we can use the values method, as well, to get the columns from Pandas dataframe.
-If we also use the tolist() method, we will get a list, as well.
+If we also use the tolist() method, we will get a list.

 # Show all columns as list